Hearty and delicious, this Black Bean Cornbread Pot Pie makes for a wholesome family dinner with tons of flavor!

 - ½ cup non-dairy milk

-- ½ cup corn kernels fresh or frozen and thawed works here
+- ½ cup roasted corn kernels, fresh or frozen and thawed works here

 - 3 tablespoons melted coconut oil